GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 ## Introduction
 oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).

-In addition to OpenID Connect, oxd makes it easy to implement the User Managed Access ("UMA") 2.0 profile of OAuth 2.0 in your web apps to enable claims-based authorization and multi-step consent, user-interactions, and stepped-up authentication flows.
+In addition to OpenID Connect, oxd makes it easy to implement the User Managed Access ("UMA") 2.0 profile of OAuth 2.0 to enable claims-based authorization and multi-step consent, user-interactions, and stepped-up authentication flows.

 Learn more about OpenID Connect and UMA in the [API docs](#api).